BhaavanDV/Airplane-crash-survival-analysis/README.md

 Contributions are encouraged!
 If you would like to improve the analysis, add new features, or optimize the model, feel free to fork the repository and submit pull requests.

+## GitHub Repository
+You can access the repository here:  https://github.com/BhaavanDV/Airplane-crash-survival-analysis.git

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.